 Congratulations!
 You’ve found the one, you like it, and you’re ready to put a ring on it.
 (Thanks, Beyonce).
 The hardest part is over and the next chapter of your life is about to begin.

 As a photographer, I have been fortunate enough to scheme with future grooms to capture and witness some of the most romantic, thoughtful, and intimate proposals.
 So guys, grab a napkin and wipe the sweat from your upper brow because we’re in this together!

-Here are some of my tips to future grooms when prepping for the proposal:
+Here are 13 of my tips to future grooms when prepping for the proposal: